UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-2-report.md

 # DARPA CriticalMAAS Milestone 2 Report

+_Daven P. Quinn_ and the UW-Madison/Macrostrat CriticalMAAS team

 ## Report period

 This **Milestone 2** report covers UW-Madison – Macrostrat contributions to the